 A website, theNext26.com, aims to strengthen journalism programs through sharing in just 26 days, weeks, hours or minutes at a time.
 The site is filled with tips and insights to help you improve your high school program, such as t

 Apply for National High School Journalism Teacher awards

 Are you brimming with strategies for the current state of scholastic journalism?
 If you answered yes, you might want to apply for the National High School Journalism Teacher of the Year.

 The benefits are considerable: speaking engagements, travel, a newsroom laptop computer, free subscriptions, free media seminars and scholarships for students of the five highest ranking teachers in the competition.
 The postmark deadline is July 1.
 Click for the application form.

 Indiana University offers journalism adviser workshops

 Indiana University offers high school journalism teacher and adviser workshops each summer.
-Topics to be covered include digital photography, management of student media, taking student media online and independent study for the journalism educator.
+Topics to be covered in 2014 include supervision of student media on June 23-27; independent study for journalism educators on June 23-25; staff retreat on June 7-11; and practicum on July 7-11 or July 13-17.
 For more information: http://journalism.indiana.edu/hsji